 From advising arts councils, standing and steering committee's, boards of directors at the federal, provincial, municipal and community levels, Kim has significant experience navigating complex environments and can offer a variety of services that can support you and your team in achieving your desired outcomes.

-Using Indigenous methodologies guided by her Salish values, Kim works with driven members from all communities and backgrounds to root practices in culturally competent processes, grounded in courageous decision making to ensure organizations and individuals get tangible results.
+Using Indigenous methodologies guided by her Salish and Plateau values, Kim works with driven members from all communities and backgrounds to root practices in culturally competent processes, grounded in courageous decision making to ensure organizations and individuals get tangible results.

 Kim's particular knowledge and experience exists within the arts, community, social, youth and athletic sectors.